 Address: Plantage Kerklaan 61, 1018 CX Amsterdam, Netherlands

-Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi, Germany during World War II.
-The museum does an excellent job of exploring the various aspects of the resistance, from intelligence gathering to domestic sabotage.
+Verzetsmuseum Amsterdam (Dutch Resistance Museum) is a must-see for those interested in the Dutch resistance to Nazi Germany during World War II.
+The museum does an excellent job of exploring the various aspects of the opposition, from intelligence gathering to domestic sabotage.

-Visitors can also learn about the individuals who bravely sheltered over 300,000 people from German authorities in the autumn of 1944, during the ill-fated Operation Market Garden.
-The museum is located in a former resistance headquarters, and many of the original artifacts are on display.
+Visitors can also learn about the individuals who bravely sheltered over 300,000 people from German authorities in the autumn of 1944 during the ill-fated Operation Market Garden.
+The museum is located in a former resistance headquarters in the heart of Amsterdam, and many of the original artifacts are on display.
 Be sure to allow at least two hours to explore the Verzetsmuseum Amsterdam.

 See Related: Best Parks in Amsterdam to Visit